GuiMoser/Animes-Data-App/README.md

 The app uses a data from the year 2020 from the MyAnimeList website.

-I did an EDA on the dataframe then I used streamlit to show some interesting data and try to give ideas for anime recommendations.
+I did an EDA on the dataframe then I used streamlit to show some interesting data and to give ideas for anime recommendations.

 URL: https://animes-app.onrender.com/